Skip to Content

 When we took our first trip to Kyoto in 2014, our Japanese friend asked his colleagues for Kyoto restaurant recommendations.
 They pointed him to Gion Kappa, an izakaya in Kyoto’s legendary geisha district.

 We enjoyed it so much that our Japanese friend goes back there every time he visits Kyoto.
-Popular with both locals and tourists alike, Gion Kappa is a fun and welcoming izakaya that serves small plates of food for just JPY 390.
+Popular with both locals and tourists alike, Gion Kappa is a fun and welcoming izakaya that serves small plates of food for cheap.

 Many izakayas and Japanese restaurants serve customers a compulsory appetizer called otoshi.
 It isn’t free and it’s something you need to get at places that serve alcohol.
 You can think of it as a consumable cover charge.